Industrial Fastener · Bolts Series

 Grade 5 and Grade 8 are SAE J429 designations for inch fasteners.
 Grade 5 is medium-carbon steel, quenched and tempered, with a minimum tensile strength of 120,000 psi (for diameters up to 1").
 Grade 8 is medium-carbon alloy steel, quenched and tempered, with a minimum tensile strength of 150,000 psi.
 Grade 8 is identifiable by 6 radial lines on the head; Grade 5 has 3 radial lines.

-Need a quote on Hex Cap Screw / Tap Bolt?
+Ready to quote Hex Cap Screw / Tap Bolt?